 By: Fereshteh Priou

-The perils of coronavirus have created a world of self-imposed quarantine and voluntary confinement, it seems fitting to ponder on the impact of being isolated from direct societal contact.
-As social creatures we enjoy the company of others, and instances when our social connections are limited - or worse, completely eliminated - is against our natural tendencies.
-Proust lived that life – he spent the latter part of his life as hermit, isolated in a cork-lined apartment that not only insulated his work area against the outside noise in the busy Boulevard Haussmann, but also protected him against anything that endangered his health and aggravated his asthma.
+The perils of coronavirus have created a world of self-imposed quarantine and voluntary confinement and so it seems fitting to ponder on the impact of this absence of direct societal contact.
+As social creatures we enjoy the company of others and instances when our social connections are limited – or worse, completely eliminated - go against our natural tendencies.
+Proust lived that life – he spent the latter part of his life as a hermit, isolated in a cork-lined apartment that not only insulated his work area against the outside noise in the busy Boulevard Haussmann, but also protected him against anything that endangered his health and aggravated his asthma.
 Proust also knew that his busy life of social climbing and partying with the society elite during his youth was a hindrance to his long-sought ambition of becoming an author.
 He therefore decided to withdraw from society and focus on his work.

-Proust was also a germophobe and as pointed by his maid, Céleste Albaret in her book, Monsieur Proust, he ordered a long metal box which he filled with formol solution in order to disinfect the letters he received in the mail before opening them.
-Today’s terrible world of coronavirus that has become a way of life for us was the kind of world Proust lived in, with the difference that he was alone in fighting this fight and could not get to commiserate with others as we do today.
+Proust was also a germophobe and as pointed out by his maid, Céleste Albaret in her book, Monsieur Proust, he ordered a long metal box which he filled with formol solution in order to disinfect the letters he received in the mail before opening them.
+Today’s terrible world of coronavirus that has become a way of life for us, was the kind of world Proust lived in, with the difference that he was alone in fighting this fight and could not commiserate with others as we do today.
 He was considered odd and eccentric for being extra careful for his health and ridiculed for lining his walls with cork.
 He endured the suffering and anxiety alone with little consolation from others.
 The society ladies who would snub him in his youth, now wanted to visit him.
 He kept on refusing and they thought he was snubbing them because of the fame he had gained after receiving the Prix Goncourt, but the real reason was his fear of getting sick as well as his aversion - towards the end of his life - to his previous life of constant social climbing.

 Proust died at the age of 51 a short while after he ventured out one night for dinner with friends and contracted pneumonia.
 Images of Proust on his deathbed are not of a clean-shaven man with a well-groomed mustache, but of a heavily bearded man.
 This is telling of his solitary life and his abandonment of the regular grooming and priming.
 These days at home, I relate to that…